SHAKKANS/SHAKKANS/README.md

  Hi there 👋

-👋 I am an enthusiastic Software Quality Professional with a zest for delivering quality products, using rigorous quality assurance processes and leveraging technology and tools.👋
+👋 I am an enthusiastic Software Quality Professional with a zest for delivering quality products, by using rigorous quality assurance processes and leveraging technology and tools.👋

       💡 When it comes to testing a piece of software, I am curious and go out of the box thinking to find the nonconformance in the system and report it before the customer catches it.